-Callaghans Road turnoff is 5.5km towards Dillmanstown from the Goldsborough camping area.
+Callaghans Road turnoff is 5.5 km towards Dillmanstown from the Goldsborough campsite.
 Transport for the return trip should be arranged before departing.

 German Gully Pack Track

-Starting at the Goldsborough camping area the track climbs out of the valley and emerges on the Scandinavian Hill Road.
-The walk passes several old gold working and is often included as part of a loop walk of 90 minutes which includes Goff's Track and part of the Goldborough Track, returning to the camping area.
+Starting at the Goldsborough campsite the track climbs out of the valley and emerges on the Scandinavian Hill forestry road.
+The walk passes several old gold working areas and is often included as part of a 90 minute loop walk which includes Goff's Track and part of the Goldborough Track, returning to the campsite.

-Starting at the camping area, Goff's Track turns off the Goldsborough Track about 15 minutes from the start, and joins the Scandinvaian Hill Road after a 30 minute climb (can be rough and slippery in wet weather).
-Link up with German Gully Track to form a 90 minute loop walk.
+Starting at the Goldsborough campsite, Goff's Track turns off the Goldsborough Track about 15 minutes from the start and joins the Scandinavian Hill forestry road.
+From here a 30 minute climb, which can be rough and slippery in wet weather, links up with the German Gully Track to form a 90 minute loop walk.